 - Adoption decree with adoptive parents’ names

-U.S. law requires signatures of both parents or the child’s legal guardians, prior to issuance of a U.S. passport to children under the age of 16.
-The best way to do this is for both parents/guardians to go with the child in person to apply for the passport.
+U.S. law requires signatures of both parentsor the child’s legal guardians, prior to issuance of a U.S. passport to children under the age of 16.
+The best way to do this is for both parents/guardiansto attend the appointment with the child to apply for the passport.

 If one parent/guardian cannot go with the child to apply for the passport, they can give permission by completing Form DS-3053 “Statement of Consent.”
-You must submit the completed form with the child’s passport application.
-The parent that cannot go with the child must:
+You must submit the original, completed, signed, dated, and notarized form (along with a copy of the ID presented to the notary) with the child’s passport application.
+The parent who cannot go with the child must:

 - Sign and date Form DS-3053 in the presence of a certified notary public, and

 - Submit a photocopy of the front and back side of the ID that they present to the notary public with Form DS-3053.

 - Valid, government-issued photo IDs for the parents, such as: